 Find a Pest Control Professional

-Stink Bug Prevention: 10 Tips to Keep This Smelly Pest at Bay
+Stink Bug Control: 10 Tips to Keep This Smelly Pest at Bay

 We know that fall has arrived when the leaves begin to change, the air becomes crisp and the smell of pumpkin pie fills the house.
 But, another not-so-favorable sign that the cooler months are upon us is the arrival of stink bugs.

-Notorious for their "smelly" reputation, stink bugs frequently enter homes during the cooler months in search of a warm place to overwinter.
+Notorious for their smell, brown marmorated stink bugs frequently enter homes during the cooler months in search of a warm place to overwinter.
 While stink bugs do not pose a health or property risk to homeowners, this pest can quickly become an odoriferous nuisance around the home.

-Like other pests, including ants and termites, stink bugs often enter structures in larger numbers, making stink bugs difficult pests to control once inside.
-As a result, homeowners are often looking for simple ways to ward off these invaders before an infestation develops.
+Like other pests, including ants and termites, stink bugs often enter structures in larger numbers, making stink bug control particularly difficult.
+As a result, homeowners are often looking for simple ways to get rid of stink bugs before an infestation develops.

 Best Advice for Stink Bug Control

-As the temperatures continue to drop and people begin preparing for the winter months, consider pest proofing the home, both inside and out, to prevent stink bugs and other pests from becoming unwelcome houseguests this fall.
+As the temperatures continue to drop and people begin preparing for the winter months, consider pest proofing the inside and outside of your home to prevent stink bugs and other pests from becoming unwelcome houseguests this fall.
 For those wondering how to get rid of stink bugs, here are 10 simple steps that homeowners can take right now to keep this smelly pest at bay:

 1. Seal off entry points.